Commentary: In pre-school boost, parents are the missing critical players

 Parents can also invite children and teachers to their workplaces so that children can learn about occupations and see for themselves what they entail.

 In fact, parents can also provide support for each other.
 For example, parents can share their own stories and experiences with other parents, and assist new children and their parents with settling into the pre-school.
-Parents can also help those who are unable to communicate in English or understand changes in the policies related to children and families.
+Parents can also help those who are unable to communicate in English or understand changes in policies relevant to families and children.

-So depending on their expertise, experience and availability, parents can take advantage of opportunities to participate in various ways to support teachers and their children in the pre-school.
+So depending on their expertise, experience and availability, parents can take advantage of opportunities to participate in various ways to support each other, teachers and their children in pre-school.

 CONTINUOUS PROCESS FROM HOME TO PRE-SCHOOL